Codecademy/docs/content/python/concepts/collections-module/terms/Counter/Counter.md

 - `.elements()`: Returns an iterator for the keys of the `Counter` repeating each element as many times as its count.
 It will ignore items with a count of less than one.
 - `.most_common(n)`: Returns the `n` most common key-count pairs, in descending order of their counts.
 If `n` is omitted or `None`, the entire contents of the `Collection` are returned.
 - `.subtract(values)`: Where `values` is an iterable or mapping.
 Matching keys have their values subtracted from the elements in the `Counter`.
+Inputs and outputs can be negative or zero.
 - `.total()`: Returns the sum of all the counts.

 Other differences from a standard dictionary: